camelboat/EECS_6897_Distributed_Storage_System_Project_Scripts/README.md

 	- `ps aux | grep <name of node>` to check if specific processes are still running, e.g. `ps aux | grep shard` to look for all db servers
 	- check the logs for error messages (most likely in the *_cout.txt file, sometimes in *_log, see [Collecting Results](#collecting-results) section for their paths)
 	- Hopefully you have run `ps aux | grep shard` while all nodes are up and running and persisted their PIDs somewhere.
 Check `/mnt/code/my_rocksdb/rubble/core.*.<PID>` for the generated core dump files.
 You will see them if the db server processes terminated with errors.
 You can run `gdb <name of executable> <name of core dump file>` to get a trace for the error.
-- Where to Find All the Code
+- Where to find all the code
 	- rubble: [link](https://github.com/camelboat/my_rocksdb/tree/lhy_dev), `lhy_dev` branch
 	- YCSB: [link](https://github.com/cc4351/YCSB/tree/single-thread), `single-thread` branch
 	- script/framework: [link](https://github.com/camelboat/EECS_6897_Distributed_Storage_System_Project_Scripts/tree/rubble), `rubble` branch